Underground Storage Tanks (UST)

 One method of release detection allowed in Pennsylvania is Statistical Inventory Reconciliation (SIR).
 The details of using this method can be confusing.
 See the booklet, Introduction to Statistical Inventory Reconciliation for Underground Storage Tanks (PDF), for more information regarding the use of SIR.

 Facility Operations inspections (FOI) verify that USTs at a facility have been installed and are being operated in accordance with department rules.
 Since Nov.
 10, 2007, each active facility must be inspected at least once every three years.
-Older facilities will be phased into this new schedule between now and Aug.
-7, 2010.
-When all USTs at a facility are temporarily out-of-service, an FOI may be delayed.

 Commonly Asked Questions by Storage Tank Owners Concerning Facility Operations Inspections (PDF)